 How to avoid using plug-in air fresheners?

-While using a plug-in air freshener is obviously not a good thing to do due to safety concerns and its harmful impact on your baby’s health, you can do various things to keep your house smelling good.
+While using a plug-in air freshener is not a good thing to do due to safety concerns and its harmful impact on your baby’s health, you can do various things to keep your house smelling good.

 1. Throw away dirty diapers immediately

 Of course, you know you need to throw away dirty diapers, but sometimes what happens is that you keep the diapers collected somewhere and get busy with other things.
+But it would be best if you threw away the diapers immediately.

 It’s better to have a different bin for all the dirty diapers and throw it out each morning.
-Please don’t keep the bin full for more than one day; otherwise, it will start smelling.

 2. Open the windows